apache/mesos/docs/persistent-volume.md

   ]
 }
 ```

+Those reserved resources can then be used as normal: e.g., they can be used to
+create another persistent volume or can be unreserved.

 Note that in 0.23, even after you destroy the persistent volume, its content
 will still be on the disk.
 The garbage collection for persistent volumes is